MattPereira/streamogator/README.md

-# Streamogator
+# 🐊 StreamoGator

-Data analytics for all Buidl Guidl stream contracts deployed on Ethereum and Optimism

-### Motivation

-To provide the community with more information about this novel capital allocation mechanism.
-My hope is this build may inspire conversations and ideas that lead to better outcomes for all parties involved.
+Data analytics for all Buidl Guidl stream contracts deployed on Ethereum and Optimism.
+The goal for this buidl is to provide the community with more information in order to inspire conversations and ideas that may lead to better outcomes for all parties involved.

-### Getting Started
+### 🏁 Getting Started

 1. Start the ponder backend framework